metauni/metauni.github.io/index.md

 See the [events](http://metauni.org/posts/events/events) page for past events.
 There is a brief [video guide](https://youtu.be/mA1X-aP-jBU) to attending talks.

-## Seminars
+## Classes

-Beginning in November 2021 there will be a series of seminars, currently scheduled to take place every Thursday:
+Beginning in November 2021 there will be several classes, currently scheduled to take place every Thursday:

 * **Euclid's elements** led by Kenneth Chan and Daniel Murfet (see the [seminar page](https://metauni.org/posts/euclid/euclid)).
 * **Technological disruption** led by Adam Dorr.
 * **Something strange** led by Lucas Cantor.
 * **Foundations** led by William Troiani and Billy Price.

+The format will be somewhere between a lecture and a seminar.
 While a seminar is led by one or two academics and is similar to a lecture, there are two main differences: in a seminar there is a stronger emphasis on the Socratic method (*arguments are the best part!*) and on the absorption of old knowledge as part of the genesis of new knowledge.

 ## Why metauni?